ABOUT ZENITH CITY PRESS

 Click “Like” below to subscribe for updates through our Facebook Page, such as new “This Day in Duluth” posts, local history-related events, and forthcoming Zenith City Press books.

-Zenith City Press publisher Tony Dierckins has developed over twenty presentations covering a variety of topics concerning historic Duluth and the Western Lake Superior Region.
+Zenith City Press publisher Tony Dierckins has developed over two dozen presentations covering a variety of topics concerning historic Duluth and the Western Lake Superior Region.
 Presentations are designed to take between 20 to 45 minutes.
 You will find topic descriptions and a fee schedule here: ZCP_Presentations.

 OUR NAME & LOGO